 - Improves posture

-- Good for the whole body muscles
+- Good for working out all the body muscles

-An excellent upper body exercise, it improves agility.
+This is an upper-body exercise that might help in improving agility.
 Crunches can be performed at an early age.

 - Lie flat on the floor with feet hip-width apart.